-AKI OJANEN, CEO OF ASPO GROUP COMMENTS ON THE FIRST QUARTER
+AKI OJANEN, CEO OF ASPO GROUP, COMMENTS ON FULL-YEAR 2019 AND THE FOURTH QUARTER

 (published in the Financial Statement Release on February 13, 2020)

 “Our expectations for 2019 were exceptionally high in terms of increase in both net sales and operating profit.
 As the year went on, we were, however, forced to lower our guidance due to operational challenges faced by Telko and weakening market conditions in ESL Shipping’s business.
 In 2019, our net sales were at a record high of EUR 588 million and our operating profit improved slightly to EUR 21.1 million.
 Net cash from operating activities developed very positively, reaching a new record of EUR 52.5 million in 2019, of which the positive effect of the adoption of the IFRS 16 standard was approximately EUR 14 million.
 Strong net cash from operating activities is in a key position in increasing our distributed dividends, reducing our indebtedness and carrying out future investments.